 Either remove by hand picking or apply an environmentally-friendly Bt (Bacillus thuringiensis) product.

 Or better yet, plant enough umbellifer-type plants (carrots, parsley, dill, caraway, fennel, and so on) to ensure that there is more than enough to go around.
 The adult butterflies are beautiful pollinators.
-The worms generally prefer parsley over other umbellifers, so plant it as companion trap crop.
+The worms generally prefer parsley over other umbellifers, so plant it as a companion trap crop.

 As for disease, we’ve already mentioned how conditions like under- or over-watering, poor drainage, weed overpopulation, or poor air circulation between plants may render your herbs vulnerable.
 Most of the potential issues your plants may face are fungal, and originate at the soil level.